landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 2. ERA OS (aka GameOS) which is where games run
 3. SystemOS which is where applications run.

-All of the operating systems for each VM are a very slimmed down version of Windows based on Windows Core OS (WCOS) and the Hyper-V architecture is mostly what you'd encounter on a normal PC.
+All of the operating systems for each VM are a very slimmed down version of Windows based on Windows Core OS (WCOS) and the Hyper-V architecture is mostly what you'd encounter on a normal PC but with some additional Xbox-specific VSPs/functionality.

-There's something missing here though, which is the _security processor_ (SP).
-The Xbox One's security processor should be the only thing on the Xbox which can reveal a title's plaintext on Xbox One.
-Microsoft's [Pluton Processor](https://learn.microsoft.com/en-us/windows/security/hardware-security/pluton/microsoft-pluton-security-processor) is based on learnings from the Xbox One's security processor.
+Missing from the above diagram is the _security processor_ (SP).
+The Xbox One's security processor should be the only thing on the Xbox which can reveal a title's plaintext on Xbox One. (*Random fact: Microsoft's [Pluton Processor](https://learn.microsoft.com/en-us/windows/security/hardware-security/pluton/microsoft-pluton-security-processor) is based on learnings from the Xbox One's security processor*)

-The core idea behind all of this is to **make piracy extremely difficult** (if not impossible without breaking the SP) and to make it so that if you _do_ hack the Xbox One, you can't do it online trivially because the SP will attest that the console's state is something unexpected.
+The core idea behind all of this is to **make piracy extremely difficult**, if not impossible without breaking the SP.
+If you _do_ hack the Xbox One, you can't do it online trivially because the SP will attest that the console's state is something unexpected.

 ## OK, How Does This Relate to the PE loader?

-Emma found a vulnerability/feature in an application on the Xbox One marketplace called _GameScript_, which is an ImGui UI for messing with the [Ape programming language](https://github.com/kgabis/ape).
+Unrelated to her pwn2own entry, Emma found a vulnerability/feature in an application on the Xbox One marketplace called _GameScript_, which is an ImGui UI for messing with the [Ape programming language](https://github.com/kgabis/ape).
 Through this vulnerability Emma was able to read/write arbitrary memory and run shellcode.
-So we have arbitrary code execution in SystemOS, but now the problem: writing shellcode is a pain, so how can we run arbtirary *executables* easily?
+So we have arbitrary code execution in SystemOS, but now the problem: writing shellcode is a pain, so how can we run arbitrary *executables* easily?

 We have the ability to read/write arbitrary memory and change page permissions, so Emma asked if I would write a PE loader.
-The idea being to simplify the development pipeline while she worked on porting her exploit over, and it'll be useful for homebrew later on too.
+It would be required to simplify the development pipeline while she worked on porting her exploit over and it'll be useful for homebrew later on too.
 Easy enough right?

 **Wrong.**

 ## Reinventing the Wheel

 The specific technique of user-mode portable executable (PE/.exe file) loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
 This name is meaningless in my opinion, but a "reflective PE loader" is simply some user-mode code that can load a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines and executes the PE's entrypoint.
-Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since these APIs will go through code integrity (CI) -- and any code we write will not be properly signed.

-I took a look at the work involved and decided I was better off writing my own loader for a few reasons:
+Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since these APIs will go through code integrity (CI)... and any code we write will not be properly signed.
+I took a look at the work involved and decided I wanted to write my own loader for a few reasons:

 1. I despise dealing with C/C++ build systems.

 2. Since I'm targeting _Xbox Windows_ and not _desktop Windows_, I might encounter some problems and I know how to debug my own code better than someone else's.

 3. On the Xbox we're going to _have to_ use a PE loader for running any executable until we eventually break code integrity.
 So we better know how it works and be able to load complex applications.

 4. I don't give a shit about EDR evasion or any #redteam stuff like that.

 5. It seemed simple enough at the time to just rewrite it in Rust, so I did.

 For my project's base I combined two open-source Rust projects: